Foreign income tax offsets (FITOs)

 Cash grants for export-market development expenditure are available to eligible businesses seeking to export Australian-source goods and services.

-The following temporary cash flow assistance is available for eligible businesses and not-for-profits (NFPs) to help them stay in business and keep their employees in jobs during the COVID-19 crisis:
+The following temporary cash flow assistance applies to eligible businesses and not-for-profits (NFPs) to help them stay in business and keep their employees in jobs during the COVID-19 crisis:

-- Wage subsidy for trainees and apprentices provides a further cash flow boost for small businesses employing fewer than 20 full-time employees who retain an apprentice or trainee who was in training as at 1 March 2020.
-Broadly, the wages subsidy for eligible employers is calculated at 50% of the apprentice’s or trainee’s wage paid during the nine months from 1 January 2020 to 30 September 2020, up to a maximum of AUD 21,000 per eligible apprentice or trainee (AUD 7,000 per quarter).
+- A Federal wage subsidy for trainees and apprentices of certain businesses who retain an apprentice or trainee during 2020 or engage an apprentice between 5 October 2020 and 30 June 2022.
+Broadly, the wages subsidy for eligible employers was calculated at 50% of the apprentice’s or trainee’s wage paid, up to a maximum of AUD 7,000 per quarter per eligible apprentice or trainee.